MicrosoftDocs/kaizala-docs/README.md

 ﻿# README

-Thank you for your interest in [Kaizala developer documentation](kaizala/platform/v1/docs/README.md).
+Thank you for your interest in [Kaizala Developer Preview documentation](kaizala/platform/v1/docs/README.md).

+Please note that Kaizala Developer Platform is currently in Public Preview and requires a valid Office365 organizational subscription.

+> **Don't have Kaizala?
+Download the app now for Windows Phone, Android & iOS.
+[Here's how](kaizala/platform/v1/docs/install.md).**

+We are constantly working to improve the Developer Platform experience.
+If you would like to keep yourself updated on the changes, please drop a mail to kaizalaext@microsoft.com and we will keep you informed.

 ##Legal Notices
 Microsoft and any contributors grant you a license to the Microsoft documentation and other content